karlhulme/sengi/workspaces/sengi-engine/readme.md

 It interprets the field type definitions, doc type definitions and role definitions.

 It validates and actions input requests, by issuing queries and instructions to the underlying datastore.

-It mutates documents according to the defined operations and patch policy, performs validation checks, and upserts modified documents back to the datastore.
+It mutates documents according to the defined operations and patch policy, performs validation checks, and upserts modified documents back to the data store.

 Parameter and document validation is performed by [Jsonotron](https://github.com/karlhulme/jsonotron).